 The amount of the flexible care allowance is determined on the basis of the number of working hours.
-The flexible care allowance is taxable income.
+You must pay tax on the flexible care allowance.

-Kela pays flexible care allowance for one child at a time.
+Flexible care allowance is only available for one child at a time.

-- Both parents at the same time if they make work arrangements that allow them to look after the child at different times (e.g. one parent on Mondays and the other on Fridays, or one parent in the morning and the other in the afternoon).
+- Both parents at the same time, if they look after the child at different times (e.g. one parent on Mondays and the other one on Fridays, or one parent in the morning and the other in the afternoon).

 - A parent who does not live in the same household as the child.

-The flexible care allowance can be paid to a parent who
+The flexible care allowance can be paid to someone who

 - works no more than 30 hours per week on average or no more than 80% of normal full-time hours.
 For the allowance to be granted it is sufficient that either one of the criteria is met.